reframejs/reframe/readme.md

   Reframe libraries can easily be used with the tools of tomorrow.

 - **Framework collaboration** -
-  We hope our fellow framework authors to follow the 0-LOC philosophy and we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.
+  We hope our fellow framework authors to follow the Zero-LOC philosophy and we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.